Piñon Hills Retreat

 The Antaryoga Retreats conducted by Pravrajika Dayaprana begin at 9:30 am on the scheduled day.
 Scriptural texts are read aloud, and meditated upon; group chanting is followed by silence.
 Retreatants share a meal together.
 The day closes at 4 pm.

-Please e-mail Pravrajika Dayaprana at email@example.com to register for the retreats.
-After registering, details of the location will be sent by e-mail.
+Please e-mail Pravrajika Dayaprana at firstname.lastname@example.org to register for the retreats.
+After registering, she will send details of the location by e-mail.

 Reflections on the retreats, from three regular retreatants: